-The number of UPDATE statements within the

-sample period.

-The number of DELETE statements within the

-sample period.

-The number of SQLPrepare() calls within the

-sample period.

-The number of SQLExecute() calls within the

-sample period.

-The number of SQLExecDirect() calls within the

-sample period.

-The number of fetch operations within the

-sample period.

-The average percentage of total CPU processing

-capacity experienced within the time period.

-The maximum number of simultaneous

-connections occurring within the sample period.

-The average amount of free physical memory

-occurring within the sample period.

-The total operating system memory swap space

-allocated on disk.

-The total operating system memory swap space

-available on disk.
+Number of SELECT The number of SELECT statements within the Operations sample period.
+Number of INSERT The number of INSERT statements within the Operations sample period.
+Number of UPDATE The number of UPDATE statements within the Operations sample period.
+Number of DELETE The number of DELETE statements within the Operations sample period.
+Number of The number of SQLPrepare() calls within the SQLPrepare() Calls sample period.
+Number of The number of SQLExecute() calls within the SQLExecute() Calls sample period.
+Number of The number of SQLExecDirect() calls within SQLExecDirect() Calls the sample period.
+Number of Fetches The number of fetch operations within the sample period.
+CPU Usage The average percentage of total CPU processing capacity experienced within the time period.
+Peak Number of The maximum number of simultaneous Connections connections occurring within the sample period.
+Free Physical Memory The average amount of free physical memory (KB) occurring within the sample period.
+Total Swap Space The total operating system memory swap space (Bytes) allocated on disk.
+Free Swap Space The total operating system memory swap space (Bytes) available on disk.

-Table 23-1 Database Monitor Tool Statistical Parameters
+Table 24-1 Database Monitor Tool Statistical Parameters

-\Windows 2000 will only display the percentage of the first CPU in multi-processor systems.
+\Windows 2000 will only display the percentage of the first CPU in multiprocessor systems.

-To view statistical parameters with the Database Monitor Tool:

-1. Open the Database Monitor Tool from the Windows Start menu or from the Tool menu in the JDBA Tool.
+- d) To view statistical parameters with the Database Monitor Tool: - 1.
+Open the Database Monitor Tool from the Windows Start menu or from the Tool menu in the JDBA Tool.
 The Database Monitor Tool will start.